(1917-2012) born in Buffalo, NY, lived in Nashville

 Although later in life she became legally blind, Hyman continued to create sculptural ceramic pieces for commission and exhibition in her Nashville studio with the help of two assistants.
-The Intriguing Vision of Sylvia Hyman: Trompe l’oeil Ceramic Artist, a book of her ceramic work, edited by Janet Mansfield, was published in 2012, the same year she died in Nashville.
+The Intriguing Vision of Sylvia Hyman: Trompe l’oeil Ceramic Artist, a book of her ceramic work edited by Janet Mansfield, was published in 2012, the same year she passed away in Nashville.

 She was awarded a Lifetime Achievement Award in the Craft Arts from the National Museum of Women in the Arts of Washington, D.C., the 1994 Tennessee Governor’s Award for Lifetime Achievement in the Arts, and the 2004 Individual Artist Fellowship award from the Tennessee Arts Commission.
 In 2001 Hyman created the ceramic trompe l’oeil award that was presented to recipients of the Governor’s Awards in the Arts.